homestar9/adobe-scope-contamination/README.md

 - ColdBox and Quick are the unmodified ForgeBox releases, so the behavior here is the engine's, not a local patch.
-- The same application code runs without these issues on Lucee Server.
+- The same application code runs without these issues on Lucee or Boxlang Server.
-- Questions or additional captures (FusionReactor, thread/heap dumps) on request:
+- Questions or additional support available on request:
   <dave@angrysam.com>